History of emergency number

-In 2019, the nationwide emergency response centre information system used by all parties involved in the activities of the Emergency Response Centre Agency called ERICA was introduced.
-The introduction of the new emergency response centre information system has made it possible to deploy a networked operating model in emergency response centre operations.
-This allows for emergency response centre services to be produced with greater certainty and quality, including in the event of congestion and disruption.
+In 2019, the nationwide emergency response centre information system, called ERICA, used by all parties involved in the activities of the Emergency Response Centre Agency was introduced.
+The introduction of the new emergency response centre information system has made it possible to deploy a networked operating model in emergency response centre operations in which any emergency response centre can respond to calls from anywhere in Finland.
+This will ensure equal and high-quality emergency response centre services throughout Finland.

 -